VedantKejariwal/jade/HOWTO.md

 ## How to Do Stuff on Your Server

 If you're reading this message, then you've likely already completed the first step of downloading or cloning the repository from GitHub.
+If not, check out PS0B for instructions on how to download / clone this repository.
 With that, you should have all the files needed to get things started.

 The only requirement is to make sure you have some version of Python 3 installed on your system in order to run the server.
 At time of writing, Python 3.13 is currently not supported with this program due to compatibility issues.